carbon-design-system/carbon-website-archive/src/content/experimental/ui-shell/usage.md

 ### Header Panels

 These are vertical panels that are anchored in the Header and invoked by controls on the right side of the Header.
 Header Panels have a consistent width, span the full height of the viewport and are flush to the right edge of the viewport.
 Only one Header Panel can be open at a time.
 The Profile and Notifications panels are examples of this element.
-Header Panels are always treated as "floating" panels.
+Header Panels are always treated as [floating panels](/experimental/layout#panel-behavior).

 Use a header panel when additional content or actions associated with a header icon needs to be shown.